stackpress/lib/docs/Queues.md

 The TaskQueue instance to allow method chaining.

-#### Setting Hooks
+### 2.6.
+Setting Hooks

-The following example shows how to set before and after hooks for task execution.
+The following example shows how to set before and after hooks for task execution monitoring and control.

 ```typescript
 queue.before = async (x) => {